I’m somewhat of a hoarder when it comes to camera gear. Thankfully, I buy most of my stuff used, and not until years after its initial release.

 What’s currently in my bag?
 Here’s a list.
 Keep in mind that I’m currently a full-time wedding photographer, and astro-landscape photography is just a hobby.
 If you have any questions about gear, please feel free to comment below!

-Even after tasting the sweetness of the D800e and D810 sensors, my inner weight-weenie won out in the end. the D750 is oh-so-lightweight, (for a full-frame DSLR, that is) …plus the megapixels are a bit more manageable for my day job of wedding and portrait photography.
+Even after extensively testing the Nikon D810 and D800e, my inner weight-weenie won in the end. the D750 is oh-so-lightweight, (for a full-frame DSLR, that is) …plus the megapixels are a bit more manageable for my day job of wedding and portrait photography.
 All in all, I feel that the D750 is the ultimate astro-landscape & adventure photography camera.
 It’s light enough that I don’t feel like I’m really missing out on the benefits of mirrorless, and the optical viewfinder / traditional DSLR system allows for far superior battery life.
 All in all, it’s the bees’ knees.

 Nikon D800e (used)